+Inspired by ViT, Swin Transformer~\cite{liu2021swin} introduces a hierarchical architecture that organizes self-attention into multiple stages, each operating on groups of non-overlapping patches.
+This design addresses the scalability limitations caused by the quadratic complexity of global self-attention.
+Swin Transformer''s key innovation is shifted-window attention, which enables local cross-window interaction while maintaining manageable computational cost.
+It also adopts a hierarchical tokenization strategy that recursively groups fine-grained patches into coarser representations, preserving spatial structure across scales and enabling the model to capture both local detail and broader context.
+Many perception models adopt Swin Transformer as the image backbone, including BEVFusion~\cite{liu2022bevfusion,liang2022bevfusion} and BEVerse~\cite{zhang2022beverse}.

-In autonomous driving applications, Transformer-based architectures have been widely adopted in a variety of sub-tasks, including object detection, lane detection and segmentation, tracking and localization, path planning, and decision-making.
-Additionally, recent studies have explored the use of Transformer in constructing end-to-end deep learning models for autonomous driving.
+In autonomous driving, Transformer-based architectures have been adopted across a wide range of sub-tasks, including object detection, lane detection and segmentation, tracking and localization, path planning, and decision-making.
+Recent studies explore the use of Transformer for constructing end-to-end deep learning models for autonomous driving.
 These models leverage the attention mechanism to further improve their ability to focus on relevant information and perform effectively in complex, real-world driving scenarios.
-In the rest of this section, we review the Transformer-based models according to their tasks, as presented in Table~\ref{tab:modelTable}.
+In the remainder of this section, we review representative Transformer-based models according to their task roles, as summarized in Table~\ref{tab:modelTable}.
 We primarily divide the tasks into three categories: 3D \& general perception tasks (including object detection, tracking, and 3D segmentation); 2D \& plane tasks (including lane detection, segmentation, and High Definition (HD) map generation); and other tasks (including trajectory prediction, behavior prediction, and end-to-end tasks).